ippontech/blog-usa/posts/nyc-subway-data-with-kafka-streams-and-jhipster-part-2.md

 ## Measurements saving

-In the part 1, the Kafka topic `mta-stream` was used to store the results of the streaming process.
+In the [part 1](https://blog.ippon.tech/nyc-subway-data-with-kafka-streams-and-jhipster-part-1/), the Kafka topic `mta-stream` was used to store the results from the streaming process.
 This topic will be used to save each messages in InfluxDB since a message represents the number of active subways for a given line and time.

 ```java
 @StreamListener(MessagingConfiguration.MtaStream.INPUT)